pozdnyakov/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

 - Generic Sensor API is a framework, i.e. it can be easily extended with new sensor classes and each of these classes will keep the generic interface.
-The client code initially written for one sensor type can be reused for another with very little modifications!
+The client code initially written for one sensor type can be reused for another with very few modifications!
 - You can configure the desired sensor data.
-For example, request sensor reading delivery rate suitable for your application.
+For example, request sensor reading delivery rate suitable for your application needs.
-- You can detect whether sensor is available on the platform.
+- You can detect whether a sensor is available on the platform.
-- Sensor readings have high precision timestamps, enabling better synchronization with other activities in your applicaion.
+- Sensor readings have high precision timestamps, enabling better synchronization with other activities in your application.
 - Sensor data models and coordinate systems are clearly defined, allowing browser vendors to implement interoperable solutions.
-- The Generic Sensor based interfaces are not bound to DOM (neither navigator nor window objects), and it opens up new opportunities of using same API from service workers or implementing Generic Sensor API in headless JS runtimes.
+- The Generic Sensor based interfaces are not bound to the DOM (neither navigator nor window objects), and it opens up future opportunities of using same API from service workers or implementing Generic Sensor API in headless JS runtimes.
 - [Security and privacy](#privacy_and_security) aspects are the top priority for the Generic Sensor API and provide much better security level compared to older sensor APIs.
 There is integration with Permissions API.